Dreame rooting and installation

 You should see some logs and one of the last ones will say root password changed.
 If you don’t see any logs, try swapping RX and TX.
 If you instead see some random characters, check your cabling.

-When connected, you can log in as root and then it will ask for a password.
+For logging in, use the user root.
+It will then ask for a password.
 To calculate the password use the full serial number of your robot, which can be found on the sticker below the dustbin.
 Not the one on the bottom of the robot nor the one on the packaging.
 You’ll have to take out the dustbin and look below it into the now empty space.

 Dreame Dustbin Sticker